 Solar dyeing is a dye technique which involves very little.
 Its a good way to dye scraps of fabric and threads for further use.
 After stuffing the fabrics – I put leaves in some of them as well – into old glass jars I poured some leftover dye liquids in: black tea, onion skin liquid, soaked eucalyptus bark liquid and marigold liquid from last year.
 I also layered some liquids on top of each other to achieve blended colours.

-solar dyeing by Birgit Moffatt dyestuff and yarns
+dyestuff and yarns

 placed in jars, there is some prickle leftover which may affects the outcome